-To guit Travel Mode, do one of the following:
+To quit Travel Mode, do one of the following:

-- If Windows is running in the Full Screen or Window mode, move the mouse pointer to the top of the screen and click Actions > Quit Travel Mode.
+- If Windows is running in the Full Screen or Window mode, move the mouse pointer to the top of the screen and click Actions > Quit Travel Mode. - If Windows is running in Coherence, click the Parallels icon II in the menu bar and choose Actions > Quit Travel Mode.